 "No, of course not," Inferno replied.
 "The humans created them.
 You see," he continued, noting her look of shock, "he's one of those genetically modified pokémon.
 Rich humans here pay quite a lot for one.
 There aren't many around, as it's still a fairly new practice, but there's bound to be a lot more sooner or later and there's certainly a strong demand for them."

 "Genetically modified?"
 Snowcrystal repeated.
-She'd heard about this sort of thing briefly from the books Damian and the others read, but she was still clueless about what it meant.
+She'd heard a little about that sort of thing from the books Damian and the others read, but she was still clueless about what it meant.

 "You mean, these humans could create their own white growlithe?" she asked hopefully, wondering whether she would be able to walk around with her natural fur colors and not attract too much attention.